colarusso/flashcards/README.md

 ![Base ID 1](https://colarusso.github.io/flashcards/images/base.gif)

 The string of text between `https://airtable.com/` and `/api/docs#curl/introduction` is your Base ID.
+It should look something like this `appH6ratSHISfBjvC`.

 ![Base ID 2](https://colarusso.github.io/flashcards/images/baseid.png)